-Any ordinance regulating wind farms should include requirements to limit shadow flicker on existing structures.
+Any ordinance regulating wind farms should include requirements to conduct shadow flicker studies and limit shadow flicker on existing structures.

 Obstruction Lights

 The flashing red lights that can be seen on top of wind turbines at night are known as obstruction lights.
 Although these lights can be seen as a nuisance, they play an important role in protecting both the wind turbine and pilots traveling during nighttime and are mandated by the Federal Aviation Administration on structures exceeding 150 feet.